-Shanahan studies trends in digital discourse, online commenting on news sites and on social media, online reputation, digital news ethics and local news engagement.
+Prof. Shanahan studies trends in digital discourse, online commenting on news sites and on social media, online reputation, digital news ethics and local news engagement.
 She is the author of Journalism, Online Comments, and the Future of Public Discourse (Routledge, 2018).

-Shanahan’s research has been published by The Poynter Institute, Nieman Journalism Lab, Columbia Journalism Review, The Chronicle of Higher Education, The Conversation and The Hartford Courant.
+Her research has been published by The Poynter Institute, Nieman Journalism Lab, Columbia Journalism Review, The Chronicle of Higher Education, The Conversation and The Hartford Courant.
 Her writing has also appeared in Newsweek, Salon, Christian Science Monitor and Editor & Publisher.

-Shanahan’s interest in the possibilities of interactive media led her away from an early career as a print newspaper reporter to the digital side of news.
-After working for five years as a city desk reporter at The Hartford Courant, Shanahan transitioned into a digital news producer and online editor.
+Prof. Shanahan’s interest in the possibilities of interactive media led her away from an early career as a print newspaper reporter to the digital side of news.
+After working for five years as a city desk reporter at The Hartford Courant, she transitioned into a digital news producer and online editor.
 Her award-winning work at courant.com and ctnow.com involved expanding the presentation, interactivity and usability of online news content, training members of the newsroom in best practices of digital journalism and engaging audiences through social networking.

-Prior to UConn, Shanahan taught online journalism as an adjunct for Quinnipiac University’s Graduate Journalism Program.
-Shanahan also worked for AOL.com for one year as a Connecticut Regional Editor for Patch.com, where she was responsible for recruitment, development and management of a dozen local news websites in north central Connecticut.
+Prior to UConn, Prof. Shanahan taught online journalism as an adjunct for Quinnipiac University’s Graduate Journalism Program.
+She also worked for AOL.com for one year as a Connecticut Regional Editor for Patch.com, where she was responsible for recruitment, development and management of a dozen local news websites in north central Connecticut.

-Shanahan serves on the non-profit board of directors of the Connecticut Health Investigative Team, Connecticut Foundation for Open Government and The Connecticut Mirror.
+Prof. Shanahan serves on the non-profit board of directors of the Connecticut Health Investigative Team, Connecticut Foundation for Open Government and The Connecticut Mirror.
 She is a former regional judge for the prestigious Livingston Awards for Young Journalists.
 She also has served as a national judge for the Sigma Delta Chi Awards and the EPPY Awards, and as an evaluator for the Online Journalism Awards.

-She is currently a member of the Asian American Journalists Association,SPJ, Online News Association, JAWS, and AEJMC.
-She has also held memberships in Investigative Reporters & Editors, Association of Opinion Journalists and American Society of Journalists & Authors.
+She is currently a member of the Asian American Journalists Association, Online News Association, Investigative Reporters & Editors, JAWS, and AEJMC.
+She has also held memberships in SPJ, Association of Opinion Journalists and American Society of Journalists & Authors.